texstudio-org/texstudio/utilities/manual/source/viewing.md

     scroll pages forth and back, and pressing the mouse wheel button changes the cursor into a red laser dot.
--   With option Full Screen set (menu View, or key Ctrl+Shift+F) the windowed pdf viewer\'s behaviour is that of Scroll Mode.
+-   With option Full Screen set (menu View, or key Ctrl+Shift+F) the windowed pdf viewer\'s behavior is that of Scroll Mode.
 -   The mouse cursor hot spot of the magnifier glass lies in the center of the glass, that of the open hand is marked with a small cross outside the hand.
 This may help improve accuracy of inverse search.